bgschiller/pixyll/_posts/2018-11-03-programming-on-macos.md

 ### Postgres

-I used to recommend Postgres.app, but I tried using `brew install postgresql` this time and it worked without problem.
+~I used to recommend Postgres.app, but I tried using `brew install postgresql` this time and it worked without problem.~ Nope, this worked for a couple months and then pooped out on me.
+I recommend using [Postgres.app](https://postgresapp.com/) for all your PostgreSQL needs.

 ### Postico